maths/moodle-qtype_stack/doc/en/Authoring/CASText.md

 Where the `castext` appears in the fields of a [potential response trees](Potential_response_trees.md), the variables in the [feedback variables](KeyVals.md#Feedback_variables) may also be included.

-## Question stem			{#Question_stem}
+## Question text			{#question_text}

-The question stem, i.e. the text the student actually sees, is a slightly modified form of CAS text.
+The question text what the student actually sees.
+This was called "question stem" in previous versions.

+It is a slightly modified form of CAS text.
 To allow a student to answer a question you must include an [inputs](Inputs.md) in the question stem.
 For example, students need a box into which their answer will be put.

 To place an [inputs](Inputs.md) into the question enclose the name of the [Maxima](../CAS/Maxima.md) variable to which the student's answer is assigned between hash symbols, e.g. `#ans1#`